Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: AIGB Method Details

 Starting with Gaussian noise, trajectories are iteratively generated through a series of denoising steps.
 Specifically, AIGB uses a classifier-free guidance strategy \citep{ho2021classifier} to guide the generation of bidding and extract high-likelihood trajectories in the dataset.
 During generation, AIGB combines conditional and unconditional score estimates linearly:

 where $\omega$ is the guidance scale that controls the influence of the condition $y(\tau)$.
-This formulation effectively steers the trajectory generation towards regions of the data distribution most consistent with the given condition.
+This formulation effectively steers the trajectory generation toward regions of the data distribution that are most consistent with the given condition.
 The predicted state at each step is sampled from $p_\theta(\tau_{k-1}|\tau_k,y(\tau))$:

 with mean and variance defined as ${\mu}_\theta(\tau_k,y(\tau),k)=\frac{1}{\sqrt{\alpha_k}}(\tau_k-\frac{\beta_k}{\sqrt{1-\overline{\alpha}_k}}\hat{\epsilon}_k )$ and $\Sigma_\theta(\cdot)=\beta_k$.
 Note that the initial noisy trajectory $\tau'_K\sim\mathcal{N}(0,I)$ is assigned with history states $s_{1:t}$ for the first $t$ states to ensure history consistency.
 This is consistent with the training process.
 By recursively applying the reverse diffusion process using: